supervisely-ecosystem/import-pointcloud-episode/README.md

 ## Overview

-Import Supervisely pointcloud episodes format project from Team Files folder or archive(`.tar` or `.zip`).
+Import Supervisely pointcloud episodes format project from Team Files folder or archive.
 You can learn more about format and its structure by reading [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi/07_supervisely_format_pointcloud_episode).

 Backward compatible with [`Export pointcloud episodes`](https://ecosystem.supervise.ly/apps/export-pointcloud-episode) app

+# Preparation

+Upload your data in Supervisely pointcloud episodes [format](https://docs.supervise.ly/data-organization/00_ann_format_navi/07_supervisely_format_pointcloud_episode) to Team Files.
+It is possible to upload folder or archive (`.tar` or `.zip`).

 Imported project structure has to be the following:
 ```text